How To Find Dispersed Camping In Washington

 Aside from that, the USDA offers this interactive map which accurately labels the National Forest boundaries in Washington.

 All National Forests are highlighted in green when searching in Google Maps.
-When we first started living in a van, Google Maps was our main way of researching dispersed camping areas.
+When we first started van life, Google Maps was our main way of researching dispersed camping areas.
 But, there are quite a few drawbacks.

 - It’s hard to tell exactly where the boundary is relative to yourself